Thank you for reading our post, please rate this article at the end.

 Fuses and breakers

-The very first step to take when troubleshooting your RV’s power system is to check your breakers and fuses.
-This is comparatively easy to do, and often, your troubleshooting will stop here since most problems lie in a tripped breaker or a blown fuse.
+The first step when troubleshooting your RV’s power system is to check your breakers and fuses.
+This is relatively easy to do, and often your troubleshooting will stop here, since most problems are caused by a tripped breaker or a blown fuse.

-Due to this, tripped breakers or blown fuses are just a sign of a problem, not the cause of the problem itself.
-And while replacing a fuse or resetting the breaker may do the trick, you should do further investigation to find out where the problem comes from.
+Because of this, tripped breakers or blown fuses are just signs of a problem, not the cause.
+And while replacing a fuse or resetting the breaker may do the trick, you should investigate further to find the source of the problem.

-Keep in mind that breakers can be worn from tripping.
-A worn-down breaker may be unable to stay closed even if the amount of current going through is completely right.
+Keep in mind that breakers can be worn out from tripping.
+A worn-down breaker may be unable to stay closed even if the current flowing through is within the correct range.

 GFCI

-GFCIs (Ground Fault Circuit Indicators) are specialty breakers required in areas where a 110V appliance could be physically touching the ground through flooring, metal, or plumbing.
-Areas where GFCI’s are commonly used are kitchens, garages, or bathrooms.
+GFCIs (Ground-Fault Circuit Interrupters) are specialty breakers required in areas where a 110V appliance could be physically touching the ground through flooring, metal, or plumbing.
+Areas where GFCIs are commonly used are kitchens, garages, or bathrooms.

-If several appliances stop working at once, or if only 110V appliances stop working, check out the GFCI in that particular area.
-Reset the GFCI and check whether this solves the problem.
+If several appliances stop working at once, or only 110V appliances, check the GFCI in that area.
+Reset the GFCI and see if that resolves the problem.

-If things don’t seem to work, the problem may be a single bad appliance or something beyond the GFCI.
-Disconnect all your appliances and plug them in one by one, checking the power after adding a device.
-Aside from that, GFCI itself may be bad, though it’s unlikely.
+If things don’t work, the problem may be a single faulty appliance or something beyond the GFCI.
+Disconnect all your appliances, then plug them in one by one, checking the power after each device.
+Aside from that, the GFCI itself may be bad, though it’s unlikely.

 Main circuit breakers

-The next step would be to try and reset the RV’s main circuit breakers.
+The next step would be to try to reset the RV’s main circuit breakers.
 The circuit breakers are located at the RV’s power pedestal.
-The location of the power pedestal differs from RV to RV, so consult your vehicle’s manual to find where it is precisely.
+The location of the power pedestal varies by RV, so consult your vehicle’s manual to find its exact location.

 Another simple thing you can do is reset your main circuit breakers.
 They are usually located at the power pedestal.
-Usually, the power pedestal differs in location from one RV to another; make sure you know the precise location to avoid further problems.
+Usually, the power pedestal is located differently from one RV to another; make sure you know the exact location to avoid further problems.

-However, if you are not sure how to do this, please always go back to our RV manual and see how things are done the proper way.
-If you feel risky by doing it yourself, don’t proceed with it and call a licensed RV professional consultant to help you do it
+However, if you are not sure how to do this, please always refer to our RV manual to see how things are done the proper way.
+If you feel risky to do it yourself, don’t proceed with it and call a licensed RV professional consultant to help you do it

 Fuses

-If you discover a blown fuse, then you will need to replace it with another one that has the same electrical rating.
+If you discover a blown fuse, you will need to replace it with one of the same electrical rating.
 If possible, find the same type of fuse.
-Do not attempt to replace the bad fuse with a higher-rated fuse – the fuse is there for your safety, and if you put a high-rated fuse, it will let through a higher current that is dangerous to your RV and its appliances.
+Do not attempt to replace the bad fuse with a higher-rated fuse – the fuse is there for your safety, and if you use a higher-rated fuse, it will allow a higher current, which is dangerous to your RV and its appliances.

 12V system

-If the previous steps seem to have no effect, then you will need to check your RV’s 12V system.
-A single bad connection in the 12V system can cause failure in other appliances.
+If the previous steps have no effect, you will need to check your RV’s 12V system.
+A single bad connection in the 12V system can cause other appliances to fail.
 Certain appliances like air conditioners – even if running on AC power or propane – require DC for their logic circuits, so they aren’t safeguarded from issues in the 12V system either.

 DC power comes from your RV batteries.
-In their turn, the batteries are charged by the RV converter which takes in 110V AC and converts it into 12V DC used by RV batteries.
-Some AC portable generators also have DC outlets, so if you are using such a generator, the problem may lie in it.
+In turn, the batteries are charged by the RV converter, which takes 110V AC and converts it into 12V DC for the RV batteries.
+Some portable AC generators also have DC outlets, so if you are using one, the problem may lie with it.

 DC goes to your RV’s lights, slides, switches, and controls of many appliances that are running on AC.
-This means that issues in your DC system may be caused by either your appliances or by a component from the DC system itself.
+This means issues in your DC system may be caused by either your appliances or a component in the DC system itself.

 There are a few simple steps that you could take to troubleshoot your 12V system:

-- Check if there are any tripped breakers or blown fuses.
+- Check for any tripped breakers or blown fuses.

 - Check if the fuses or their connections are loose.